This post may contain affiliate links. Please read our disclosure policy.

 Bread crumbs.
 Add extra flavor by seasoning the bread crumbs with salt, garlic powder, chili powder, paprika, or onion powder.

-• bacon wrapped jalapeno poppers
+• bacon-wrapped jalapeno poppers

 • mushrooms with goat cheese

-• cheddar cheese and ground beef
+• sharp cheddar cheese and ground beef

 • chorizo